climacell/devops-challenge/README.md

             ```

 # The Exercise
-Your goal is simple - build a full pipeline
+Your goal is simple - build a full pipeline.
+Any change in the repository, that is pushed, is automatically build, published, deployed and available to use.

+**Notices:**
+* Must use GCP
+* Must deploy as docker image over GKE (Google Kubernetes)
+* Use whatever CI\CD tool you want
+* Work on local github repository

-# bonus
+# Bonus
+If time permits,